• Skip to primary navigation

 Baking Instructions:

 Bake the pie at 450° on the lowest rack for 10 minutes.
-Reduce temperature to 350° and bake for 40-45 more minutes.
+Reduce the temperature to 350° and bake for 40-45 more minutes.

-Once it’s cooled it can be stored covered on your counter.
-After a day or two store any remaining pie in the refrigerator.
+Once it’s cooled, it can be stored covered on your counter.
+After a day or two, store any remaining pie in the refrigerator.

 Notes

-*frozen or canned peaches can be used in this recipe.
+***Peaches: Frozen or canned peaches can be used in this recipe.
 Be sure to thaw and drain.

 Did you make this recipe?